Showing posts sorted by relevance for query Paramount. Sort by date Show all posts

 (4) Duration of an individual life beyond the norm for the species.

 1605-1615: From the Late Latin longaevitatem (nominative longaevitās), from longaevus (ancient, aged; long-lived (the feminine was longaeva and the neuter longaevum)), the construct being longus (long) + aevum (age) (from PIE primitive Indo-European root aiw- (vital force, life; long life, eternity); longevous was the adjective.
 The construct of longaevitās was longaevus + -itās (the suffix from the Proto-Italic -itāts & -otāts (-tās added to i-stems or o-stems, later used freely) and ultimately from the primitive Indo-European -tehats.
-The adjectival form, the Latin longevous (also as longevously) is now rare in English but still correct (the comparative more longevous, the superlative most longevous).
+The adjectival form, the Latin longevous (also as longevously) is now rare in English but does occasionally appear as a poetic or literary device. (the comparative more longevous, the superlative most longevous).
 The less common antonym is shortgevity and the plural longevities; there’s not an exact synonym, the closest being probably durability, endurance & lastingness.
+Longevity is a noun; the noun plural is longevities

 With Yasser Arafat (1929–2004; leader of the PLO (Palestine Liberation Organization) 1969-2004).